-- The federal government is the largest customer of professional services and thereby attracts the widest range of vendors by size and specialization.
-Exhibit III-3 indicates the ten leading vendors by market share to the extent that portion of their federal revenues are identifiable. - The market is dominated by system houses and hardware firms. - These firms require a broad range of in-house or consultant skills to meet systems integration and implementation requirements. - Hardware firms are providing systems employing other company hardware that best meets client needs (and price).
+The federal government is the largest customer of professional services and thereby attracts the widest range of vendors by size and specialization.
+Exhibit III-3 indicates the ten leading vendors by market share to the extent that this portion of their federal revenues is identifiable.